 On-Line for the 2020-2021 School Year

 Teacher: Julia Reed

-Congratulations to the 2017-2018 students on their AP scores!
-78% of the class received a 4 or a 5 with the class average of 4.33!
+Congratulations to the 2018-19 students on their AP scores!
+82% of the class received a 5 with the class average of 4.35!
+These scores are well above the global averages!
 Well done to all the students!

 Numerous articles and on-line sources